-The Lyrics About Camille Rowe On Harry Styles' 'Fine Line' Are So Heartbreaking
+There Are So Many Heartbreaking Lyrics About Camille Rowe On Harry Styles' New Album

 If you're looking for the tea on Harry Styles' past relationships, look no further than his new album, Fine Line.
 It's packed with references about one of his exes, and tell the story of romance and, ultimately, heartbreak.
 The lyrics about Harry Styles' ex Camille Rowe are so emotional.